Editor’s Note: This post has been updated with new tools and content to help you in your spying and crushing efforts. 😉

 This will show you all your competitors from the account level.
 You can then drill further down by only selecting campaigns, ad groups, or keywords.

-Now, the competitors you see in here are only showing competitors that you’re going against.
+Now, the competitors you see here are only showing competitors that you’re going against.
 If you’re not advertising nationally, then there are a lot more competitors out there that won’t be shown in the Auction Insights report.

 Another helpful competitor analysis tool that combines both paid and organic research is Serpstat.
-This tool is quite helpful for PPC advertisers as it not only provide helpful keyword information, but highly valuable competitive data.
+This tool is quite helpful for PPC advertisers as it not only provides helpful keyword information, but highly valuable competitive data.

-As you can see, the competitor information you can grab just from these three tools is seriously abundant.
+As you can see, the competitor information you can grab just from these tools is seriously abundant.

-AdWords Display + Other Display Networks
+Google Ads Display + Other Display Networks

 Because unlike the Search network, competitors on the Display network can be super creative when it comes to offers and their funnels.